From A Wiki of Ice and Fire

 Prior to the arrival of the Andals and the Faith of the Seven, the Sistermen worshiped the Lady of the Waves and the Lord of the Skies.
 They were a free people ruled by local kings, who also acted as pirate kings.
 When there were kings on the Sisters its people did not suffer dwarfs to live, casting them instead into the sea as an offering to the gods.
 The septons made them stop the practice.

 Reavers from the Three Sisters once captured the Wolf's Den and made it their toehold in the North.
 Maesters say that two thousand years ago the islands were conquered by the North in an invasion known as the Rape of the Three Sisters.
 In response, the Sistermen bent the knee to the Eyrie to expel the northmen, ending the era of kings on the Sisters.
-The wolf and the falcon fought over the Three Sisters for a thousand years, depleting much of the islands' resources.
+The wolf and the falcon fought over the Three Sisters for a thousand years in the War Across the Water, depleting much of the islands' resources.
 The largest port of the Three Sisters, Sisterton, remembers the northern invasion and some Sistermen still resent northmen.

 The Three Sisters have been a favorite haunt of smugglers for hundreds of years, and a pirate’s nest before that.

 During the Targaryen conquest of Westeros, the Sistermen rebelled against the Arryns, declaring Marla Sunderland as their Queen.
-She was deposed, however, when a Braavosi fleet hired by House Stark at the behest of Aegon the Conqueror.
+She was deposed, however, when a Braavosi fleet hired by House Stark at the behest of Aegon the Conqueror approached the islands.
 Marla's brother bent the knee while she ended her days as a silent sister.